small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Value messaging

-How to Price Combos Without Killing Margins
+How to Price Combo Deals Without Killing Your Margins

-Never discount your highest cost item
+Never discount your highest-cost item

-Use margin to shape the offer
+Use high margin items to shape the offer

 Round numbers work best

-Menu Board Design for Combos
+Menu Board Design Tips for Combo Deals

-Place combos at the top of the board
+Put combos at the top of the board

 Customers read from the top down.
 Lead with what you want to sell most.